 Ten minutes isn’t a lot of time, but it’s often more than enough to hand out your disposable email address to the masses.
 Ten Minute Mail isn’t swimming with features — it won’t even let you create your own custom address — but it instead revels in simplicity.

-Once you arrive at the site’s homepage, it will provide you with an auto-generated email address that will expire after 10 minutes unless you opt for an additional 10 minutes using the short link below your given email address.
+Once you arrive at the site’s homepage, it will provide you with an auto-generated email address that will expire after 10 minutes unless you opt to extend it.
 Additionally, there are various inbox settings located at the bottom of the page for viewing messages and a link above your given email address for quickly copying the address to your clipboard.
-Now that the site has cut out ads, it’s a ultra-fast method that launches a temporary inbox the moment you open the site, which may be exactly what you’re looking for.
+It’s an ultra-fast method that launches a temporary inbox the moment you open the site, which may be exactly what you’re looking for.

 FMG is a lot like 10 Minute Mail in that it’s an ad-free site that automatically generates an email for you to use for various services and logins.
 This email account, however, comes with a couple features we really like.
 FMG lets you pick your own address, for example, or supplies you with one if you’re in a rush.